 Body fat absorbs and holds Vitamin D, which means less of it available for use in the body.
 Obese children and adults are said to require 2 to 5 times more Vitamin D to treat and prevent deficiency.

-With so many potential barriers we can appreciate why Vit-D deficiency is so common despite our body’s natural ability to produce it from sunlight and cholesterol.
-Human migration and its evolutionary by-products in addition to modern issues like air pollution and lifestyle changes have greatly limited our exposure to the sunlight needed for natural Vit-D production.
-Even good sun exposure does not guarantee adequate serum levels of Vit-D. Low Vit-D serum levels may prevail despite abundant exposure to sunlight because of skin color, age, body fat and diet.
+With so many potential barriers we can appreciate why Vitamin D deficiency is so common despite our body’s natural ability to produce it from sunlight and cholesterol.
+Human migration and its evolutionary by-products in addition to modern issues like air pollution and lifestyle changes have greatly limited our exposure to the sunlight needed for natural Vitamin D production.
+Even good sun exposure does not guarantee adequate serum levels of Vitamin D. Low Vitamin D serum levels may prevail despite abundant exposure to sunlight because of skin color, age, body fat and diet.

-Though we are always adapting to the changing environments we may need to supplement with Vit-D to stay healthy.
+Though we are always adapting to the changing environments we may need to supplement with Vitamin D to stay healthy.
 Maybe this is how we were meant to adapt as our lifestyle changes.